dart-lang/site-www/src/content/language/constructors.md

 const double yOrigin = 0;

 class Point {
-  final double x;
-  final double y;

-  // Sets the x and y instance variables
-  // before the constructor body runs.
   Point(this.x, this.y);

   // Named constructor
   [!Point.origin()!]
       : x = xOrigin,
         y = yOrigin;

+  final double x;
+  final double y;
 }
 ```

-Remember that constructors are not inherited, which means that a
+Remember that constructors aren't inherited.
+This means that a
-superclass's named constructor is not inherited by a subclass.
+superclass's named constructor isn't inherited by a subclass.
 If you
 want a subclass to be created with a named constructor defined in the
 superclass, you must implement that constructor in the subclass.

 ## Invoking a non-default superclass constructor